DarthBeyg/CodeXD/NextJS/test/notes.md

-i have created a nextjs 15 app @/NextJS/test/ make this a landing page for air conditioning services business based in dubai. don't forget to check the configurations of project first.
+i have created a nextjs 15 app @/NextJS/test/ make this a landing page for air conditioning services business based in dubai. don't forget to check the configurations of project first. the header at the top has white background on the spacing you gave it. on top, left and right. whereas i want each section to get that space. header just hovers over each section independantly